lbl-srg/soep/doc-design/source/softwareArchitecture.rst

     [in order for QSS to schedule an event at zero crossing, rather than simply integrating it].

-The drawback here is that this approach will have to be implemented in any Modelica compiler which needs to support the QSS libraries.
-Since we are not in control of Modelica tool vendors, it is not clear whether this approach will be widely adopted.

 Event indicators that depend on the input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~